sybrenjansen/mpire/docs/usage/worker_pool.rst

   includes copying everything currently in memory.
 This is sometimes useful, but other times useless or even a serious bottleneck.
 - ``'spawn'`` starts a fresh python interpreter where only those resources necessary are inherited.
-- ``'forkserver'`` first starts a server process.
+- ``'forkserver'`` first starts a server process (using spawn).
 Whenever a new process is needed the parent process requests the server to fork a new process.
 - ``'threading'`` starts child threads.

 Be aware that global variables (constants are fine) might have a different value than you might expect.
 You also have to